gshipunov/gshipunov/README.md

 - On interwebs I usually go by oxapentane.
 - If you want to grab me AFK, maximum probability of doing so is in North Holland.
 - I'm fluent in Russian and English.
-- I'm more then quarter of a century old.
+- I'm more than quarter of a century old.
 - As you might have noticed, I like bulleted lists[^0].

 [^0]: And footnotes!